MrWolfZ/ngrx-forms/README.md

 This library has a peer dependency on `@angular/core`, `@angular/common`, `@angular/forms`, and `@ngrx/store`, so make sure appropriate versions of those packages are installed.

+#### Bug reports

+To report a bug please provide a reproduction of the issue in a code sandbox.
+You can fork [this example](https://codesandbox.io/s/92r7310k4).

 #### Contributing

 Please see the [documentation](http://ngrx-forms.readthedocs.io/en/master/contributing/).